AIRTucha/board/README.md

 * content - essentially, the body of reply,
 * status - an HTTP status code,
-* header - a string to string dictionary for response header values
+* the header - a string to string dictionary for response header values
 * cookies - a string to Cookie record dictionary.
 The record specifies the cookie's properties.

 #### Routing combinators

 A router function is composed out of several custom request handling functions and by the routing combinators.
 The combinators are represented by a function which takes a path description as a first argument and handler for the specified address as the second one.
 [Pathfinder](https://github.com/AIRTucha/pathfinder) is utilized to describe the URL, which triggers the path handler.
-The handling function is responsible for turning the request record and params extracted by the URL parsers into one of the free possible results:
+The handling function is responsible for turning the request record and params extracted by the URL parsers into one of the three possible results:

 * Redirection to a new path
 * Replying with an appropriate response record